Two released in Belfast car bomb probeThursday 05 December 2013 20.34

-Two men have been arrested in connection with an attempted car bombing in Belfast city centre.
+Police have released two men being questioned about an attempted car bombing in Belfast city centre.

-He managed to abandon the car at the entrance to the underground car park and ran to a nearby police station where he raised the alarm.
+He managed to abandon the vehicle at the entrance to an underground car park and ran to a nearby police station to raise the alarm.

 Police blamed dissident republicans and said they would be stepping up operations in Belfast city centre in a bid to thwart further attacks in the run-up to Christmas.